-Padron in Galicia is the final stopping place on the Portuguese Camino de Santiago, after Caldas de Reis and before Santiago.
+Padron in Galicia is the final stopping place before reaching Santiago de Compostela on the Portuguese Camino de Santiago

 Indeed, Padron may hold the earliest link to San Tiago (St James).
-He was known to preach in this area and his remains were allegedlly carried up the Ulla River to Padron (although it was then called Iria Faliva) on the way to his burial on the spot where the Santiago Cathedral now stands.
-You can check out our post, Camino de Santiago – The Life & Times Of St James, The Great for further information.
+He was known to preach in this area while on pilgrimage and his remains were allegedlly carried up the Ulla River to Padron (although it was then called Iria Faliva) on the way to his burial on the spot where the Santiago Cathedral now stands.

 Indeed, Padron is the birthplace of some of the Galicia’s most famous citizens.

-These days, Padron is most well known for its links to the Camino de Santiago and not forgetting Pardon Peppers, a famous Spanish delicacy.
+These days, Padron is most well-known for its links to the Camino de Santiago, not forgetting Padron peppers, a famous Spanish delicacy.

 So, let’s take a look at things to see and do in 24 hours in Padron.